fiburonsk/wsl2-ip-host/README.md

 I use wsl2-ip-host.exe as a scheduled task that begins on logon to write the wsl2 ip right away since it changes on restart.

+`wsl2-ip-host.exe` and `wsl2-ip-host-cli.exe` both require that `wsl2-ip-host-writer.exe` be either in the same folder or in your path so that it can be found and run.

 ## wsl2-ip-host.exe

 A windows tool that lives in the system tray where a convenient write action is available.
 Domains can be configured within the `open` window as well as selecting a different host file path in case it were to be needed.
 The configuration can be saved through the menu option at the top.
 The configuration is saved at ~/.wsl2-ip-host.json and this file is automatically loaded on startup.